DevExpress-Examples/blazor-dxgrid-disable-selection-checkboxes-by-condition/README.md

 2. Implement two-way data binding between the [Checked](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxCheckBox-1.Checked) property of the checkbox and the template context's [Selected](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridSelectionColumnCellDisplayTemplateContext.Selected) property.

-3. Set the checkbox's [Enabled](https://docs.devexpress.com/Blazor/DevExpress.Blazor.Base.DxDataEditorBase-2.Enabled) property to `true` or `false`, depending on whether the current item matches your criteria.
+3. Set the checkbox's [Enabled](https://docs.devexpress.com/Blazor/DevExpress.Blazor.Base.DxDataEditorBase-2.Enabled) property to `true` or `false`, depending on whether the current item matches your criteria.4.
+Define a custom [HeaderTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridSelectionColumn.HeaderTemplate) for the selection column and place a [DxCheckBox with inderminate state](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxCheckBox-1#indeterminate-state) inside it to act as the Select All control.

+4. Define a custom [HeaderTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridSelectionColumn.HeaderTemplate) for the selection column and place a [DxCheckBox with inderminate state](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxCheckBox-1#indeterminate-state) inside it to act as the Select All control.

+5. Implement logic in the checkbox [CheckedChanged](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxCheckBox-1.CheckedChanged) event to manually update the grid’s selection.

+6. Handle the DxGrid [SelectedDataItemsChanged](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.SelectedDataItemsChanged) event of to keep the Select All checkbox in sync with the actual selection state.

 ## Files to Review